Jokes in German: Your Guide to Understanding German Humor, From Puns to State Official Jokes

 Translation: Two hunters meet.
 Both dead.

-Treffen is a verb that can either mean “to meet” or “to hit,” and you can imagine it can lead to similarly amusing phrases such as this pun.
+Treffen is a verb that can either mean “to meet” or “to hit,” and you can imagine how it can lead to amusing phrases like this pun.

-You may be concerned that you’d run into this double-meaning issue when speaking in German, but don’t worry too much about it.
-If puns are good at showing anything, it’s that context matters to understand the intention behind what you hear or read.
+You may be concerned that you’d run into this double-meaning issue when speaking German, but don’t worry too much about it.
+As you can see from puns, context matters a lot.

 6. Du hast / Du hasst